Quivers with potentials for Grassmannian cluster algebras: Introduction

-On the other hand, the Postnikov diagram $D$, which is a kind of planar graph on a disc, corresponds to the cluster in a Grassmannian cluster algebra, which consists of Pl\"ucker coordinates.
+On the other hand, the Postnikov diagram $D$, which is a kind of planar graph on a disc, corresponds to a special cluster in a Grassmannian cluster algebra, which consists of Pl\"ucker coordinates.
 The strands of the diagram cut the disc into some oriented regions and alternating oriented regions.
 Then the quiver $Q(D)$ of the cluster can be viewed as a kind of dual of the Postnikov diagram, with the alternating oriented regions as the vertices and the crossings of the strands as the arrows.
-It is proved by Scott in \cite{S06} that the mutation $\mu_a(Q(D))$ of the quiver at some special vertex $a$ is compatible with a locally transformation $\mu_R(D)$, called geometric exchange, on the Postnikov diagram associated to an alternating oriented quadrilateral cell $R.$ By considering the boundary of the disk as an oriented cycle, we define an iced quiver $(\overline{Q}(D),F)$.
-Note that the oriented regions gives us some minimal cycles in the quiver.
+It is proved by Scott in \cite{S06} that the mutation $\mu_a(Q(D))$ of the quiver at some special vertex $a$ is compatible with a transformation $\mu_R(D)$, called geometric exchange, on the Postnikov diagram associated to an alternating oriented quadrilateral cell $R.$ By considering the boundary of the disk as an oriented cycle, we define an iced quiver $(\overline{Q}(D),F)$.
+Note that the oriented regions yield some minimal cycles in the quiver.
 Then we define the potential $\overline{W}(D)$ for the quiver as an alternating sum of these minimal cycles.
-We then get the following theorem which is a kind of generalization result of Scott in \cite{S06}, see Theorem \ref{compatible} for more details.
+We then get the following theorem which is a generalization of a result in \cite{S06}, see Theorem \ref{compatible} for more details.